Telus Digital

-TELUS International is a Canadian technology company which provides IT services and multilingual customer service to global clients.
-Clients include corporations in technology, games, communications and media, eCommerce, financial services, banking, credit cards, fintech, travel & hospitality, healthcare, and automotive industries.
+Telus Digital (stylized TELUS Digital) is the operating name of Telus International (Cda) Inc., a Canadian business process outsourcing and technology company and arm of Telus Corporation.
+Clients include corporations in technology, games, communications and media, e-commerce, financial services, banking, credit cards, fintech, travel & hospitality, healthcare, and automotive industries.

-TELUS International made its debut in the public markets on February 3, 2021, dual-listed on the Toronto Stock Exchange and New York Stock Exchange trading under the ticker symbol TIXT.
-Its parent company, TELUS, has backed TELUS International's growth, and retains majority control.
+Telus Digital made its debut in the public markets on February 3, 2021, dual-listed on the Toronto Stock Exchange and the New York Stock Exchange trading under the ticker symbol TIXT, with Telus Corporation retains majority control.

-Services

-Among TELUS International's services are digital strategy, innovation, consulting and design, digital transformation and IT lifecycle services, data annotation and intelligent automation.

 History and acquisitions

 In 2005, TELUS invested in Ambergris Solutions, a BPO company in the Philippines, to offer additional customer service for North America.
 Ambergris Solutions rebranded to TELUS International in 2007.

 In 2008, TELUS International invested in Transactel to establish CX centers in Guatemala and El Salvador.
 TELUS International invested in CallPoint New Europe in 2012 and expanded into Bulgaria and Romania.
 In 2014, Callpoint New Europe rebranded to TELUS International, and Transactel rebranded to TELUS International the following year.